hjaijhoussem/Car-pooling-backend/README.md

     }
 }
 ```
+**Note**:
+If you are using a Jenkinsfile stored within your Git repository, this checkout stage will be automatically handled by Jenkins.
+You don’t need to manually define it in your pipeline.
 ### 2. **Build Artifact**
 The `mvn clean install -DskipTests` command is executed to build the project, skipping the unit tests in this stage to speed up the build.
 ```groovy